Problems with quoting?

 Re-apply your formatting using our editor’s toolbar.

-If you’ve posted a work and the formatting looks strange, don’t just delete the work and re-publish it in hopes of fixing the problem.
+If you’ve posted a work and the formatting looks strange, don’t just delete the work and re-post it in hopes of fixing the problem.
 This will almost certainly not work, and you’ll just waste your hard-earned karma points.
 Instead, follow the steps above to solve your formatting problems, or contact us for help.

 Problems with loading or seeing the editor window?